-In addition to plain-sided ones, you can also get ones that have designs impressed into them, so that they act as decorative moulds for making speciality breads such as Lemon Bread.
+In addition to plain-sided ones, you can also get ones that have designs impressed into them, so that they in effect act as decorative moulds for making specialty breads such as lemon bread.

 A sign that bread is done is that it should release itself easily from the pan.
-Always remove bread from a bread pan after it's finished baking, or it will go soggy.
+Always remove bread from a bread pan after it is finished baking, or it will go soggy.

 If you are baking a bread with fruit in it, pieces of which might stick to the pan, some bakers first grease the pans and then line the pans with brown paper or parchment paper.

-You can wipe Bread Pans clean with a damp cloth or sponge.
+You can wipe bread pans clean with a damp cloth or sponge.
 Many bakers, however, do not if the pans are truly dedicated to just bread.